ValeriaKrasnok/DataScienceCourseKNU/Lab3.md

 [1] 100 785 963 478 256 968
 > my_ifelse(q,exp="==",100)
 [1] 100
-##for example, if someone want to print this function with another condition that was not condition of my_ifelse, function will print all values of vector q.
+##for example, if someone want to print this function with another wrong condition that was not condition of my_ifelse, function will print all values of vector q.
 > my_ifelse(q,exp="=",121)
 [1] 100 785  45 963 478 256  12   0  36 968  78  15  12
 ```R